stilldavid/userland-book/literary_environment/index.md

 736 is the number of lines, 4117 the number of words, and 24944 the number of characters in the file I'm writing right now.
 I use this constantly.
-Most obviously, it's a good way to get an idea of how much you've written.  `wc` is the tool I used to track my progress the last time I tried NaNoWriMo:
+Most obviously, it's a good way to get an idea of how much you've written.  `wc` is the tool I used to track my progress the last time I tried National Novel Writing Month:

     $ find ~/p1k3/archives/2010/11 -regextype egrep -regex '.*([0-9]+|index)' -type f | xargs wc -w | grep total
      6585 total